A Twitch Chat Etiquette Guide for New Viewers

 DISCLAIMER: This is a general guide for interacting with streamers on Twitch, whether you are a

 viewer or a streamer yourself.
-Forms of Twitch Etiquette are often "unspoken" rules that people are usually
+Forms of Twitch Etiquette are often "unspoken" rules that people are

-such as YouTube, and not just Twitch.
+other streaming platforms such as YouTube, and not just Twitch.

-The way individual streamers will handle or follow etiquette is entirely subjective and may vary
+The way individual streamers will handle or follow etiquette is entirely subjective and may

-general rule of thumb.
+a general rule of thumb.

 General Stream Etiquette